12 min read Personal Development

 Make It Satisfying

 We repeat behaviors that are rewarding.
-Since most good habits have delayed benefits, you need to add immediate rewards to make them stick.
+Since most good habits have delayed benefits, I need to add immediate rewards to make them stick.

 Implementation Strategies: